The Subscription Business Model: Examples and Tips

-Apart from socks, with time, this company has expanded its field to underwear, t-shirts, shirts – so, several types of product essentials, always oriented towards the modern, professional, well-dressed man.
+Apart from socks, with time, this company has expanded its scope to underwear, t-shirts, shirts – so, several types of product essentials, always oriented towards the modern, professional, well-dressed man.

 With free shipping worldwide, as well as policies that allow for cancelations anytime, customization at will, and a variety of sizing options that can fit almost all types of bodies, Blacksocks have established a pretty healthy subscription business model.